Acupuncture for Mental Health: Supporting Anxiety, Depression, and PTSD Through Nervous System Regulation

 Qi gong

-Unlike high-intensity exercise, these forms of movement reinforce safety signals rather than survival stress, making them especially valuable for individuals with anxiety, depression, or PTSD.
+Unlike high-intensity exercise, these forms of movement reinforce safety signals rather than survival stress, making them particularly supportive for individuals with anxiety, depression, or PTSD.

 Supporting the Gut Microbiome Through Diet

-Because the vagus nerve transmits extensive information from the gut to the brain, microbiome health directly influences vagal signaling.
+Because the vagus nerve transmits extensive information from the gut to the brain, microbiome health plays a direct role in vagal signaling and emotional regulation.

 Dietary strategies that support gut–brain communication include: